kopanicakova/kopanicakova.github.io/_publications/dd_constraints.md

 ---

 ## <span style="color:rgb(199, 21, 133)">  Nonlinear Schwarz preconditioning for nonlinear optimization problems with bound constraints. </span>
 <div style="text-align: justify">We propose a nonlinear additive Schwarz method for solving nonlinear optimization problems with bound constraints.
-Our method is used as a “rightpreconditioner" for solving the first-order optimality system arising within the sequential quadratic programming (SQP) framework using Newton’s method.
+Our method is used as a “right preconditioner" for solving the first-order optimality system arising within the sequential quadratic programming (SQP) framework using Newton’s method.
 The algorithmic scalability of this preconditioner is enhanced by incorporating a solutiondependent coarse space, which takes into account the restricted constraints from the fine level.
 By means of numerical examples, we demonstrate that the proposed preconditioned Newton methods outperform standard active-set methods considered in the literature.
 </div><br />